Heads Up Hold’em

 Galaxy Gaming has also broken through into the online casino industry of late, and Heads Up Hold’em has been licensed for play through two major online casino platforms:

 - William Hill Vegas Casino

 Once again, as Galaxy Gaming continues to expand its marketing efforts and secures additional licensing, Heads Up Hold’em is sure to appear on additional online casino brands.
-If you’re unable to access either of the online casinos shown above, chances are the game will be adapted for play at your preferred internet based gambling location sometime in the future.
+Suppose you’re unable to access either of the online casinos shown above.
+In that case, chances are the game will be adapted for play at your preferred internet-based gambling location sometime in the future.

 Strategic Considerations for Heads Up Hold’em